• Skip to primary navigation

 Kelly Zunker, Senior Strategic Accounts Director

 Guess what?
 Customer experience is important.
 Lots of people will even tell you that we are in the customer experience economy these days.
 More and more companies find themselves now competing primarily on the experiences they deliver to their customers rather than their brand or their product or even price.
-So, if that’s the case, then why do so many IVR teams get treated like order takers rather than a strategic partner in the customer experience economy?
+So, if that’s the case, then why do so many IVR (Interactive Voice Response) teams get treated like order takers rather than a strategic partner in the customer experience economy?

 Companies do apply traditional CSAT measurements or offer a brief satisfaction survey at the end of the IVR experience, but that feedback is often more about the success of the interaction than the experience of completing it.